iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 ## TROUBLE SHOOTING

-1. If the program does not detect known faces, it is likely you need to add more training data to the classes, or play with the lighting.
+1. If the OpenCV or Dlib do not detect known faces, it is likely that you have a lighting issue, play with the lighting and test in different scenarios.

+2. If you see Unable To Classify Frame, it means the Open CV or Dlib were able to detect a face, but the classifier was not able to classify the person.
+There could be two reasons for this, the need for more training, or lighting.
+You will find the non classified images in the frames directory, there will be a directory for each hour of the day in this directory, look for the notidentified directory and download the images, add them to your training data for the relevant person / class, and retrain the model.

+3. If you see the classifier was unable to classify a known person, the reasons for this could be the same as in point 2 above, repreat the steps provided in that point and see if it helps.

 ## ACKNOWLEDGEMENTS